kyma-project/lifecycle-manager/README.md

 ![](docs/assets/kyma-operator-architecture.svg)

+`kyma-operator ` manages Clusters through the `Kyma` custom resource (CR). `Kyma` contains a desired state of all components in a cluster for a given Kyma Release.

+`kyma-operator` creates component custom resources and updates `Kyma`'s status subresource based on the observed status changes in the component custom resource (similar to a deployment tracking pods).

-Kyma-operator manages Kyma custom resource (CR).
-Kyma custom resource contains version of Kyma and list of components.
-Kyma-operator creates and watches component custom resources and updates Kyma resource status.
-Component operators watch only own custom resources, reconcile components in the target clusters to the desired states and update component resource status.
+Component operators watch only their own custom resources and reconcile components in the target clusters to the desired state.
+These states are then aggregated in `Kyma` to reflect the cluster state.

 ## Example

-Create resource Kyma:
+A sample `Kyma` CR could look like this:
 ```
 apiVersion: operator.kyma-project.io/v1alpha1
 kind: Kyma